ngs00/SSIN/README.md

 ## Dataset

-The IR spectrum dataset is available at https://webbook.nist.gov/chemistry.
-The metadata of the dataset was uploaded to https://github.com/ngs00/ssin.
+- The IR spectrum dataset is available at https://webbook.nist.gov/chemistry.
+Note that the NIST IR spectrum dataset is not available in this repository due to the dataset license.
+- The metadata of the NIST dataset was uploaded to https://github.com/ngs00/ssin.